richardhenyash/artofnht/README.md

 * [Nick Hope-Thomson](https://artofnht.com/) for his inspirational art work, I hope this website helps you acheive your dreams!
 * [Sarah Ash](https://artofnht.com/) for helping Nick to quickly put a clear and concise brief together.
 * [Neringa Bickmore](https://github.com/neringabickmore) for getting me started off on the right footing and for your very helpful review and comments on the website and documentation.
-* My remote mentor [Allen Thomas Varghese]() for the help getting me get started and for the helpful review and comments on the website.
+* My remote mentor [Allen Thomas Varghese](https://github.com/allentv) for the help getting me get started and for the insightful review and comments on the website.